 - Dough feels stiff or firm

-- Difficult to stretch during shaping
+- Harder to stretch during shaping

 - Weigh ingredients instead of using volume